Europe

 The Dominicans settled in Marburg in the 13th century, near the castle.
 In 1420 the Provincial Chapter was there celebrated.
 The church of the priory was built in the early part of the 14th century.

-By virtue of the ‘Reformatio Ecclesiarum Hassiae’ Marburg became prot
+By virtue of the ‘Reformatio Ecclesiarum Hassiae’ Marburg became protestant in 1526.

 The landgrave of Hesse, Philipp I der Grossmütige, founded he first Protestant University - or Philipps-Universität –, on 1 June 1527.
 He arranged the Marburg Colloquy, to propitiate Martin Luther and Huldrych Zwingli in 1529.